 To assist Feinberg faculty, staff and students in being compliant with policy, Feinberg IT has developed a brief overview of the need-to-know policy information for various applications, hardware and data.
 Links to additional detail is included when available.

 All laptops, handheld devices and portable storage devices of all types must be encrypted.
 Feinberg IT will encrypt these devices prior to delivery to the end user.

 Mobile devices like iPhones, iPads, Android and Windows phones are compliant if encrypted.
 This happens automatically with most devices when a pin is used.

-Auto forwarding outside NU and its affiliates is not permitted.
-If you have previously forwarded to sites such as gmail.com, comcast.net, or aol.com, you will be contacted by Feinberg IT about how to move your emails to NU servers and how to stop forwarding your emails.
+Auto-forwarding outside Northwestern University and its affiliates is not permitted.
+If you have previously forwarded to sites such as gmail.com, comcast.net or aol.com, you will be contacted by Feinberg IT about how to move your emails to university servers and how to stop forwarding your emails.